Job Offer Policies

 - Students are expected to honor all scheduled (virtual and in-person) counseling appointments by being on time and prepared.
 Students who are 10 or more minutes late for an appointment, and who have not notified the Meruelo Family Center for Career Development, will be asked to reschedule.

-- Students who are late/miss 2 appointments will not be permitted to schedule an appointment for 30 days.
+- Students who are late/miss 2 appointments may not be permitted to schedule an appointment for 30 days.

-- If a student cannot make a scheduled counseling appointment, he/she is required to notify the Meruelo Family Center for Career Development 24 hours in advance.
+- If a student cannot make a scheduled counseling appointment, he/she is required to notify the Meruelo Family Center for Career Development 24 hours in advance by canceling on Handshake, calling 574-631-5200 or emailing email@example.com.

 - Students will honor all virtual and in-person interview commitments by being on time, prepared, and professional in their actions.
 Students not honoring an interview commitment will be considered a No-Show (see No-Show policy details).